 - Faculty of Business and Economics.

-- Applied Finance Centre.
+- Department of Applied Finance and Actuarial Studies

 The Executive Dean of the Faculty of Human Sciences is responsible for leadership and management of the strategic and operational goals of the faculty in the areas of teaching and learning, research and community service, and engagement.
 Key roles include planning, efficient and effective management of resources, and the implementation of quality enhancement in all academic and administrative activities of the faculty.